divyaKh/CMPE255Project/README.md

 ## ABOUT DATASET

 The dataset used, is created by Cyber Range Lab of UNSW Canberra.
 It is widely used and is named as UNSW-NB15 dataset.
-The raw network packets of the `UNSW-NB 15` dataset were created by the IXIA PerfectStorm tool for generating a hybrid of real modern normal activities and synthetic contemporary attack behaviours.
+The raw network packets of the `UNSW-NB 15` dataset were created by the IXIA PerfectStorm tool.
+This data set has a hybrid of the real modern normal and the contemporary synthesized attack activities of the network traffic.

 The UNSW-NB15  dataset can be found [here](https://research.unsw.edu.au/projects/unsw-nb15-dataset).
 We have used UNSW_NB15_training-set.csv and UNSW_NB15_testing-set.csv from the source and combined them to generate a single dataframe to work upon.
 For our work, the dataset contains `257,673 data records` with `49 features` as mentioned [here](https://cloudstor.aarnet.edu.au/plus/apps/onlyoffice/s/2DhnLGDdEECo4ys?fileId=206777051).

+To know more about the dataset, read this [research](https://ieeexplore.ieee.org/abstract/document/7348942/authors#authors).

 The dataset contains both categorical and numerical features with the count as given below-